ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 - Robotics.
 - Competitive Programming.
 If you are good at competitive programming, that's cool, except if you write int a,b,c,d,e,f,g at the start of every program.
 Basically, competitive programming is a big plus, but only if you also can explain algorithms to a normal decent human being.

 I should say that these things are really good.
-If you have more than five of the things listed, you might easily get into
+If you have more than five of the things listed above, you might easily get into Facebook University or Microsoft Explore program.

 Now let's look at the thing I believe they are really looking for:
 - Team programming projects.